mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 The tables below briefly highlight the expected scope and feature set.
 Each of the features will be described in detail in the upcoming papers.
-To learn more right away and to be able to provide and early feedback, we encourage everyone to check the documentation of the [@MP-UNITS] project.
+To learn more right away and to be able to provide early feedback, we encourage everyone to check out the documentation of the [@MP-UNITS] project.

 <!-- markdownlint-disable MD013 -->